-During your Grade 11 year, you will need to develop your listening and speaking skills.
-Listening is vitally important in everyday life, and also at school.
+During your Grade 10 year, you are going to need to develop your listening and speaking skills.
+Listening is vitally important in everyday life, and also very important at school.
 Not only does listening allow you to develop your language skills further, it is also one of the most important ways that you learn new things in all your subjects.
-Pre-listening skills allow you to activate your previous knowledge of a topic so as to focus your attention on what you are about to hear.